Slimonia: History of research

 Another species, S. stylops, was first considered a species of Pterygotus when described by John William Salter in 1859, and the highly fragmentary nature of the known fossils make a precise identification difficult and problematic.
 Only one specimen, the anterior part of a carapace with the compound eyes placed on the margin, is known and though it does resemble Slimonia, it could also potentially be referred to Hughmilleria or even represent the carapace of Salteropterus abbreviatus (a closely related slimonid eurypterid known only from the telson and metastoma, a large plate part of the abdomen).
 The fossils were recovered from deposits of Pridoli (Late Silurian) age in Herefordshire, England and suggest that the species grew to 12 cm (5 in) in length.
-Due to its problematic nature, S. stylops is seen as a nomen dubium by modern researchers.
+Due to its problematic nature, S. stylops is seen as a nomen dubium by modern researchers.'
+In 2025, James Lamsdell noted that S. stylops could be a synonym of Salteropterus abbreviatus, but that no analysis was possible since the type specimen (and only known fossil) had been lost.'

 In 1973, another species of Slimonia was named by Kjellesvig-Waering based on one single fossil recovered by Eduardo Rodriguez from the Kirusillas Formation, of Ludlow-Pridoli (Late Silurian) age, in Cochabamba, Bolivia.
 Named S. boliviana, the holotype (BLV15, deposited at the National Museum of Natural History of France) comprises a well-preserved telson typical of the genus, being laterally inflated and with a dagger-like terminal point.
 It was anteriorly covered with small scales semilunar to mucronitic ("spined") grouped into a single row of large marginal scales that form a linear serrated edge.
 A slight dorsal keel is present along the telson.
 There was a triangular area at the base of the telson which could have been a point of union with the muscles.
 S. boliviana differed from S. acuminata in having the keel much less developed, narrower and not reaching the terminal spike.
 The latter was wider, not as pointed and with less developed serrations.
 The telson itself was wider and shorter than in the type species.
 This species was the third Silurian eurypterid in the Southern Hemisphere to be described, the other two coming from Australia.
 The fossil suggest a total body length of 20 cm.